Teams and organizations of the Marvel Cinematic Universe: War Dogs

-War Dogs are sleeper agents responsible for covert operations and gathering intelligence for Wakanda.
+War Dogs (also called the Hatut Zaraze) are sleeper agents responsible for covert operations and gathering intelligence for Wakanda.
 They are branded with a tattoo on their lips to identify themselves when prompted.
 In 1992, King T'Chaka visited his brother N'Jobu in Oakland, California, where he was stationed as a War Dog.
 Revealing that he had sent Zuri to spy on him, T'Chaka demanded to know why N'Jobu had helped black-market arms dealer Ulysses Klaue steal a cache of vibranium from Wakanda before killing him in order to save Zuri's life.

 In 2016, War Dog member Nakia is rescued by T'Challa and Okoye whilst undertaking a mission in Nigeria, and is taken back to Wakanda to attend T'Chaka's funeral.
 Later, after N'Jadaka ascends to the Wakandan throne, he orders W'Kabi to deliver vibranium to War Dogs stationed around the world, but this plot was thwarted by resistance from T'Challa and his allies in Wakanda.

-They appeared in the film Black Panther.
+As of 2025, the group has appeared in two projects: the film Black Panther; and the Disney+ animated series Eyes of Wakanda.

 World Security Council

 The World Security Council is an international council formed of politicians from some of the world's most powerful countries that function as oversight for S.H.I.E.L.D.
 Its stated aims are facilitating cooperation in international law, international security, economic development, social progress, human rights, and achievement of world peace.

-It appeared in the films The Avengers and Captain America: The Winter Soldier.
+As of 2025, the group has appeared in three projects: the films The Avengers and Captain America: The Winter Soldier; and the Disney+ animated series What If...?.